 What is car insurance group 2?

 Car insurance group 2 is the second-lowest car insurance category out of 50, encompassing vehicles that are considered safe, affordable and low-risk by insurers.
-While higher than group 1, these vehicles are still among the cheapest of any to insure - however remember insurers consider a number of factors before setting your premiums.
+While higher than group 1, these vehicles are still among the cheapest to insure.

-Why are cars in group 2 the cheapest to insure?
+Why are cars in group 2 cheap to insure?

-Cars in this group, like the Hyundai i10, Ford Fiesta and Volkswagen Polo, tend to have small to low running and maintenance costs and reasonable purchase prices.
-They’ll also often have smaller engines and will be less likely to be involved in a road accident or theft - so their overall risk profile is relatively low.
+Cars in this group, like the Hyundai i10, Ford Fiesta and Volkswagen Polo, tend to have low running and maintenance costs and reasonable purchase prices.
+They’ll also often have smaller engines and will be less likely to be involved in a road accident so their overall risk profile is relatively low.

-The market is full of diverse models that belong to insurance Group 2.
-Here's a snapshot of cars that combine style, efficiency, and affordability:
+The market is full of diverse models that belong to insurance group 2.
+Here's a snapshot:

 Citroën C3